 What Is The Six Pack Of Peaks Challenge

-The Six Pack Of Peaks Challenge was started by one of the folks over at Social Hiker (link).
+The Six Pack Of Peaks Challenge was started by one of the folks over at Social Hiker as part as a training regimen for hiking the John Muir Trail.
 The challenge has been going on for several years now and in addition to Southern California has challenges in the Colorado Rockies, Central Oregon, and Northern California.

 The 2018 Southern California Six Pack Of Peaks Challenge includes some of the six tallest peaks of Southern California:

 - Mount Wilson (with an alternate peak, Mount Baden-Powell)

 - Cucamonga Peak (with an alternate, Ontario Peak)